 Dan’s existence came as a complete surprise to his birth father’s family.
 Nonetheless, one of his half-brothers eagerly responded to Nina’s outreach.
-Dan was equally surprised to find out that his birth father went on to marry and have ten children, seven of whom are still living.
-In May of last year, he drove to Wisconsin to meet a large group of relatives.
+Dan was equally surprised to find out that his birth father went on to marry and have 10 children, seven of whom were still alive at the time.
+In May 2016, he drove to Wisconsin to meet a large group of relatives.

 Dan sent Nina a note of appreciation for her help: “Words cannot express how grateful I am for your assistance in connecting me with this important part of my DNA.
 These folks are wonderful, and I can’t wait to get to know them better.”